-The Chair of the Elections and Disputes Commission, or their designee, is authorized to disburse from the Student Government Budget \$1,500.00 for any computer/programming costs, printing costs, promotional costs, and any additional costs that relate to conducting Student Government elections.
+The Chair of the Elections and Disputes Commission, or their designee, is authorized to disburse from the Student Government Budget \$1,000.00 for any computer/programming costs, printing costs, promotional costs, and any additional costs that relate to conducting Student Government elections.
+Additional money can be appropriated through spending bills in accordance with 2 CSG § 402.
 These funds are guaranteed to the Commission and cannot be decreased under any circumstances.
 The Chair of the Elections and Disputes Commission or their designee shall under no circumstance be subject to the will of the Student Government, by statute or resolution, as to how these funds are allocated and/or spent in any way.
+Upon request, the first week following the election, the EDC shall produce receipts or other proof of appropriate purchases.